 Markodojo marketing management software-as-a-service helps marketers simplify complex, cross-functional business processes in the face of uncertainty to maximize throughput, increase flexibility and enable continuous improvement.
-Markodojo is currently in private beta with a general release planned for mid-year 2015.
+To learn more, visit www.markodojo.com and sign up for a 30-day free trial.